2i2c-org/docs/about/strategy.md

 ### Why Jupyter and JupyterHub?

 - The Jupyter ecosystem is a collection of building blocks that are highly customizable and composable.
 They are popular and useful for many use-cases, but still require expertise to customize for a particular need.
 This is well-suited for 2i2c's skillset and the kind of service it wishes to provide.
-- Jupyter is a community-led and multi-stakeholder ecosystem that aligns well with 2i2c's commitment to vendor-agnosticity and the Right to Replicate
+- Jupyter is a community-led and multi-stakeholder ecosystem that aligns well with 2i2c's commitment to vendor-agnosticity and the [Right to Replicate](https://2i2c.org/right-to-replicate/).
 - JupyterHub allows you to access centralized infrastructure for a community, but in a way that gives that community a lot of control over the details.
 It is a good balance between "SaaS" and "Fully bespoke community infrastructure".
 JupyterHub can be deployed via a single repository, but is also deployable by individual people or communities, providing them a clear off-ramp.